capralifecycle/liflig-repo-metrics/README.md

 ## Tech overview

-- Lerna and Yarn Workspaces for multi-package setup
+- Lerna and Npm Workspaces for multi-package setup
 - TypeScript
 - Esbuild for bundling of Lambda functions
-- Webpack for bundling of webapp
+- Vite for bundling of webapp
 - ESLint and Prettier
 - CDK for infrastructure
 - AWS Lambda